 You might ask yourself is it worth the hassle, and the investment?
 When you can easily keep your Bitcoins and cryptocurrencies on an exchange?
 Then yes is the quick and simple response to those questions.

 The most famous of the hacks throughout the years was the Mt Gox hack back in 2014.
-The exchange handled about 70% of all Bitcoin traffic and in the end more than 850,000 Bitcoins were stolen.
+The exchange handled about 70% of all Bitcoin traffic and in the end, more than 850,000 Bitcoins were stolen.
 Valued at $450 million at the time (today worth $3.4 billion dollars).
-This is one of many hacks involved cryptocurrencies.
+This is one of many hacks involved in cryptocurrencies.

-Another recent but well known crypto scandal was the QuadrigaCX affair (read more about it here).
+Another recent but well-known crypto scandal was the QuadrigaCX affair (read more about it here).
 Where the late Gerald Cotten who while abroad in India had sole access to cryptocurrency funds totaling $190 million USD.

-The affair has not yet reached any positive outcome with questions remains unanswered, and unfortunately users remains without their cryptocurrencies.
+The affair has not yet reached any positive outcome with questions remains unanswered, and unfortunately, users remains without their cryptocurrencies.
 So please make sure you avoid these common risks with crypto.
 Keeping your Bitcoins and cryptocurrencies somewhere safe.

 - Don’t forget that you should never share your private keys with anyone.
 And keep them somewhere safe.
-A good idea could be to store them on other secure cryptocurrency wallets hidden safely away where only you can access them.

 - Don’t store your cryptocurrencies on an exchange for too long.
-Or store that much cryptocurrencies at one point on an exchange.
+Or store that many cryptocurrencies at one point on an exchange.
 A recommendation would be to keep a smaller amount that you use for trading for example.

 - Do your research before trying out a new exchange.
 Read up on it on Reddit and other social forums.
 And try and do a smaller test amount before sending all of your coins there.

 - Make sure that the website address you’re accessing is the correct one, there’s been several phishing hacks with crypto throughout the years.
-Where fake website addresses has been created to fool you to login using your credentials.
+Where fake website addresses have been created to fool you to login using your credentials.
 So make to check twice before accessing any website.
 And check that they are using HTTPS the added security protocol to websites.